 The IdenTrust Certificate Practice Statement (CPS) is available to customers on request.
 Please direct your request to the relevant Service Helpdesk.

-Return to the Lloyds Bank Business Banking website.
+Return to the Bank of Scotland Business Bankinggo to homepage website.